 It’s important to know that Blooom has its own algorithms for allocating your 401(k) based on models and confirmed by financial advisors.
 Ultimately, though, you’re still in charge of your retirement accounts and can make adjustments as you see fit.

-So how does Blooom manage your 401(k) portfolio?
+So, how does Blooom manage your 401(k) portfolio?

+If you have at least 20 years left in the workforce, Bloom will more than likely place your entire 401(k) portfolio in the stock market.
 The goal here is to maximize your returns because you have time to ride out any potential market ups and downs.
-If you don’t focus on stock funds, Blooom feels you’ll miss out on big opportunities to really grow your retirement savings.
+Blooom feels you’ll miss out on significant opportunities to grow your retirement savings if you don’t focus on stock funds.

-So what’s Blooom’s approach if you’re getting close to retiring?
+What’s Blooom’s approach if you’re getting close to retiring?